 However it is recommended to use the Royal Institution of Chartered Surveyors (RICS) when valuing a property for probate.
-A RICS valuation will provide a probate report that is fully complaint to the HMRC inheritance tax laws and is less likely to be questioned by the District Valuer.
+After conducting a probate survey the surveyor provide a RICS valuation probate report that is fully complaint to the HMRC inheritance tax laws and is less likely to be questioned by the District Valuer.

-Whichever way you decide to have your property valued you must be able to justify it to the District valuer and HMRC if they were to question it.
-In some extreme cases this can lead to a penalty or fine if the valuation provided would have affected the amount of inheritance tax that would have been paid on the an estate.
+Whichever way you decide to have your property valued you must be able to justify it to the district valuer and HMRC if they were to question it.
+In some extreme cases, this can lead to a penalty or fine if the valuation provided would have affected the amount of inheritance tax that would have been paid on the estate.

 There are several factors that determine the exact fee or cost for a Probate valuation.
 A major factor is total size of property for which you need probate valuation.